jalvesaq/zotcite/README.md

 That is, a command with the Python 3 executable followed by `zotref` path.
-If `zotref` still fails to work properly, please, try adding the references to the YAML header with `:ZRefs`.
+If `zotref` still fails to work properly, please, try adding the references to the YAML header with `:Zrefs`.
 Then, if there are only ascii characters in the references you will have a chance of successfully compiling the document on Windows.